Main 11

 The other girl in yellow

-Lucille companionJay Gatsby guest
+Lucille companionJay Gatsby host she gossips about

 Chapter 3